 Find the best plants for your home

 Now that we’ve got you excited for pre-spring gardening, it’s time to buy some plants and get to work.
-You’ll find a huge variety of plants at the Saturday Fresh Market and Sunday Discovery Market every weekend.
+You’ll find a huge variety of plants at the Saturday Fresh Market every weekend.
 If you are still a little unsure about what plants are best for your home our knowledgeable stallholders and resident plant whispers are always happy to share their wisdom and guide you in the right direction.
-Click below for more information about our weekend market.